Jun Chikuma

 Jun Chikuma (竹間 淳, Chikuma Jun) is a Japanese music composer and musician.
 She is most known for her various contributions to the Bomberman series, amongst other video game soundtracks.

 She has studied ney performance and Tunisian style composition under professors Slah Manaa, Ali Sriti and Zakia Hannashi at l'Institut Superieur de la Musique de Tunis, and studied riq under Haytham Farghaly of the same institute.
-She currently curates arab-music.com, and has also made music for many TV shows, films, and commercials.
+She currently curates arab-music.com, and has also made music for many T.V. shows, films and commercials.
 She is also a part-time lecturer at Kokushikan University, and has since performed many concerts with the classical Arabic music ensemble Le Club Bachraf, with oud player Yoshiko Matsuda and darbuka player Takako Nomiya.

 Musical style

 Her soundtrack for Bomberman Hero features drum and bass and acid techno styles, heavily incorporating fast breakbeats and sub-bass lines from the former genre.

+She has stated in interviews that she approaches her music with the philosophy of ‘art suprematism’ or ‘absolute music.’